zerebubuth/planet-dump-ng/README.md

 clean directory.

-All files can be created in a default version (includes "uid" and "user" fields), and a "-no-userinfo" version (without these fields).
+All files can be created in a default version (includes "uid" and "user" fields), and a "no-userinfo" version (without these fields).

 Architecture
 ------------